 The launch involved a dozen guest posts on major blogs, two video trailers, special launch bonuses, and loads of reviews from people who were kind enough to look at an advance copy of the book.

-And while it’s still too soon to know if the book will be called a success, I’m ready to call the launch a success;
+And while it’s still too soon to know if the book will be called a success, I’m ready to call the book launch a success;

 - 3,504 people visited the book’s site

 - 1,439 people watched the launch videos

 - 83 people bought the book (paperback, or Kindle)

 - 1,587 people (!!!) downloaded the free digital version